A Coach's Guide to Concussions

 Keep doctors’ notes on file and organized.
 If there is question about a decision you made with an injured athlete, you will want the note proving that you were following doctor’s recommendations.
 If you cannot produce a note in this situation, it opens you up to liability.

-Returning to Play:
+Returning to Play

 Make sure the athlete is following the guidelines for both mental and physical rest.

-• Physical rest: No practice, games, pick-up games, running, throwing, batting, weight lifting, gym class, horseplay, etc.
+• Physical rest: No practice, games, pick-up games, running, throwing, batting, weight lifting, gym class, horseplay, etc. until cleared by a medical professional.

-What is the Return-To-Play progression back to activity?
+What Is the Return-To-Play Progression Back to Activity?

 Graduated Return to Sport (RTS) Strategy

-Activity
+Activity Examples

-Stage 1
+1

 Symptom-limited activity